Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Experiment

 \subsection{Retraining Over Time}

 Over time, a model could conceivably become obsolete if, for example, taste or the economic environment changed.
-In this section, I investigate the effect of periodically retraining the model.

-To retain sufficient samples for subsequent testing and retraining, the dataset was roughly divided into two.
-Initial training was conducted with the first 8 years of data, which contained 25,990 samples.
-In the subsequent 5 years, retraining was conducted yearly, monthly, or never.
-The best RNN-only model and the \textit{Combined + Extra} model were used, with the sample size kept constant in each retraining.
+In this section, I investigate the effect of periodically retraining the model with the sequentially-split data.
+Specifically, retraining was conducted throughout the test data yearly, monthly, or never.
+The best RNN-only model was used, with the sample size kept constant at 25,990 in each retraining, which is roughly five years of data.
 The process was repeated 30 times as before.

 Figure \ref{perf_retrain} plots the median RMSE and $R^2$, evaluated monthly.
 For the RNN model with no retraining prediction, accuracy dropped rapidly by both measures.
-RMSE dropped an average of 0.7 percent per month, while $R^2$ dropped 0.3 percent per month.
-Yearly retraining was significantly better, with a 12.1 percent lower RMSE and a 7.2 percent higher $R^2$.
+RMSE increases an average of 0.017 per month, while $R^2$ dropped 0.01 per month.
+Yearly retraining was significantly better, with a 8.6 percent lower RMSE and a 6.9 percent higher $R^2$.
 The additional benefit of monthly retraining was, however, much smaller.
-Compared with the yearly retraining, there was only a 3.3 percent reduction in the RMSE and a 1.5 percent increase in the explanatory power.
-The differences were statistically significant.\footnote{ Wilcoxon Sign-Rank Tests: \\ RNN yearly retraining = RNN no retraining: $z=-6.257$, $p=0.000$ \\ RNN monthly retraining = RNN yearly retraining: $z= -4.923$, $p=0.000$ \\ Combined yearly retraining = Combined no retraining: $z=-6.062$, $p=0.000$ \\ Combined monthly retraining = Combined yearly retraining: $z= -5.319$, $p=0.000$ }
+Compared with the yearly retraining, there was only a 3.3 percent reduction in the RMSE and a 2.6 percent increase in the explanatory power.
+The differences were statistically significant.\footnote{ Wilcoxon Sign-Rank Tests: \\ RNN yearly retraining = RNN no retraining: $z=-3.198$, $p=0.001$ \\ RNN monthly retraining = RNN yearly retraining: $z= -3.571$, $p=0.000$ \\ }

-For the ensemble model, the performance between different retraining frequencies was very close, with a less than 4 percent difference in the RMSE and a less than 1 percent difference in $R^2$ when going from no retraining to monthly retraining.
-Nevertheless, the differences remained statistically significant, as retraining every month did improve accuracy.
-The performance of the ensemble model was also considerably more stable than the RNN alone, with only half of the volatility at every retraining frequency.
-The primary reason behind this difference was the RNN's inability to account for extreme prices, particularly at month 12, 24 and 46.
-Auctions in these three months had an unusually high number of valuable plates, resulting in average sold prices that were 15 to 20 times higher than the overall average.
-The ensemble model was able to predict these extreme prices because \cite{Woo200835} handcrafted features specifically for these valuable plates.

-These results suggest that while there is a clear benefit in periodical retraining, this benefit diminishes rapidly beyond a certain threshold.
-Moreover, while deep RNN generally outperforms handcrafted features, the latter could be used to capture outliers.